Posted on 8 May 2025

 Average inventory Formula = (Beginning Inventory + Ending Inventory) ÷ 2

-average merchandise inventory formula
+average inventory formula

 Here's a breakdown of the terms: